farm-ng/amiga-dev-kit/website/docs/reference/faq.md

      instructions that will take you step by step to a successful update.
     <br/><br/>
-    - You can find more details at: <a href="https://amiga.farm-ng.com/docs/dashboard/dashboard-fw#wired-updates">Dashboard Firmware Updates</a>.
+    - You can find more details at: <a href="docs/dashboard/dashboard-fw#wired-updates">
+      Dashboard Firmware Updates</a>.
     </div>
 </details>